MBDP-bioinformatics-courses/MBDP_Metagenomics_2022/README.md

 ## Target group
-This course is targeted at PhD and MSc students who are interested in performing bacterial genome analyses
+This course is targeted at PhD and MSc students who are interested in performing metagenome analyses

 ## Learning outcomes
-* Foundational skills to work with bacterial genome data
+* Foundational skills to work with metagenomic data
 * Familiarity and practice with bioinformatics tools
 * Perspective and confidence to apply these skills in your own work
 * Empower you to ask and answer the questions you have of your own data